dpsoft/bpf-playground/README.md

 make setup
 ```

-Once vagrant session is up, you can verify your install using the the following script:
+Once vagrant session is up, you can verify your install using the following script:

 ```sh
 vagrant ssh